A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

-\juanrrr{Another major DRAM vendor, SK Hynix, has recently introduced Accelerator-in-Memory~\cite{lee2022isscc}, a GDDR6-based PIM architecture with specialized units for multiply-and-accumulate and lookup-table-based activation functions for deep learning applications.}
+\juanrrr{Another major DRAM vendor, SK Hynix, has recently introduced \gf{two PNM solutions: (1)~}Accelerator-in-Memory~\cite{lee2022isscc}, a GDDR6-based PIM architecture with specialized units for multiply-and-accumulate and lookup-table-based activation functions for deep learning applications\gf{; and (2)~CXL-memory solution (CMS)~\cite{sim2022computational}, a CXL-based PIM architecture.}}

 \juanrrr{Figure~\ref{fig:aim} shows AiM system organization~\cite{lee2022isscc}.
 Near each DRAM bank, there is a \emph{processing unit} (\emph{PU}) that is composed of an array of 16 16-bit floating-point multipliers, an adder tree, an accumulator, and the necessary logic for activation functions.
 The chip also contains a supplementary 2-KB SRAM buffer, called \emph{global buffer} (\emph{GB}), which can store input vectors or serve as an intermediate buffer for copy operations between DRAM banks.} \juanrrri{This inter-bank copy operation is a limited form of a RowClone-like operation~\cite{seshadri2013rowclone} (Section~\ref{sec:rowclone}).
-In particular, it resembles RowClone's Pipelined Serial Mode (from bank to bank, not inside the same subarray).}
+In particular, it resembles RowClone's Pipelined Serial Mode (\omvii{which transfers data} from bank to bank, \omvii{see Section~3.2 of the RowClone paper~\cite{seshadri2013rowclone}}).}

+\gf{The CMS architecture~\cite{sim2022computational} comprises of a CXL controller, internal DDR memory, a custom load balancer, and a PIM engine.
+CMS has been prototyped using a Xilinx Alveo U250 FPGA board~\cite{AlveoU2590}.
+The custom load balancer is designed to, transparently from the host CPU, maximize memory bandwidth utilization by interleaving data across each channel in units of DDR access granularity (i.e., 64~bytes).
+The PIM engine comprises of three custom logic \omv{units} (i.e., dot product, kNN calculator, and top-K unit) targeting \omv{the acceleration of} kNN application \omv{kernels}. }